jiechenmc/Hoard/README.md

 Then in the benchmarks folder:

-You can `make` in each benchmark and a version of the bench will be compiled with each of the mallocs.
+For larson, a version of the bench will be compiled with each of the mallocs:

+`larson-mimalloc, larson-jemalloc, larson-hoard, larson-506hoard`.

 The make file will seek at the following mallocs at the following locations: